Swarna2001/Automatic_Disease_Diagnosis/README.md

-# Automatic_Disease_Diagnosis
+# Automatic_Disease_Diagnosis - Probabilistic Framework Experiment
-This repository contains all the information related to ADS
+This repository contains all the information related to ADS - Probabilistic Framework Experiment.
+In this study, we aim to develop a bayesian network that can capture the symptom-disease relationships present in our dataset.
+Our objective is to learn if such knowledge can be used to correct the agent's actions and improvise the model's behavior.